viticor/viticor.org/content/project/NCWR.md

 summary = "Project seeks to advance technological and educational resources related to developing resilient and sustainable water management portfolios with a growing theme centered on water reuse."

 # Optional image to display on homepage (relative to `static/img/` folder).
-image_preview = "edensity.png"
+image_preview = "ncwr.png"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ["hexaborides", "dft", "modeling", "ceramics", "sensors", "high-entropy", "radiation detection"]
+tags = ["networks", "water", "modeling", "supply-chain", "water-reuse"]

 # Optional external URL for project (replaces project detail page).
 external_link = ""